 This order is represented by the Musophagidae (turacos and go-away-birds), a family confined to Africa.

-Phylogeny of Musophagidae according to Perktas et al., 2020.
+Genus-level phylogeny of extant Musophagidae according to Perktas et al. (2020), with the distribution of

-Perktas, U., and J.G.
-Groth, and G.F.
-Barrowcloth (2020), Phylogeography, species limits, phylogeny, and classification of the turacos (Aves: Musophagidae)
+Perktas U, Groth JG, and Barrowcloth GF (2020), Phylogeography, species limits, phylogeny, and classification of the turacos (Aves:

 Musophagidae) based on mitochondrial and nuclear DNA sequences, Am.
 Mus.
 Novit.
 3934, 1-61. (pdf)

 Veron G, and Winney BJ (2000), Phylogenetic relationships within the turacos (Musophagidae), Ibis 142,